 to complete the token initialization, the response of the initialisation should be build by this token specific method.
 This method is called from api/token after the token is enrolled get_init_detail returns additional information after an admin/init like the QR code of an HOTP/TOTP token.
 Can be anything else.

-- params (dict) The request params during token creation token/init - user (User object) the user, token owner get_init_details()
+- params (dict) The request params during token creation token/init - user (User object) the user, token owner return the status of the token rollout

 Returns additional descriptions